Whitby has welcomed the Goth community to Whitby for decades. Here are 9 reasons why Goths love Whitby.

 Not only do Goths love wandering down the streets and lanes of Whitby in their finery but they also love to buy their finery there too!
 Whitby is full of one of a kind, alternative clothing stores bursting at the seams with delectable dresses, terrific trousers, and fabulous footwear.

 Whitby is also home to some terrific independent stores that you will not find elsewhere selling everything from lucky glass ducks, not very Gothic I know, but still loved, to everything you need for pagan rituals.
-Goths visiting Whitby love to shop there for that something different, and perhaps dark, like ………..
+Goths visiting Whitby love to shop here for that something different.

 Whitby Jet, A Dark Jewel Of A Gem!